symthoptic/falcon/README.md

 # License
-(c) 2024 Lynix and contributors.
+(c) 2024 Symthoptic and contributors.
 All rights reserved.
 Licensed under the MIT License.